-- the generation of the ASK signal involves serial to parallel conversion of the data stream to obtain the n-bit group (multibit), $n = \log_2 M$ and bit to PAM-level (symbol) mapping which is performed either by D/A conversion or by look-up table, depending on the mapping rule that is used.
+- the generation of the ASK signal involves serial to parallel conversion of the data stream to obtain the n-bit group (multibit), $n = log_2 M$ , and multibit-to-PAM-level (symbol) mapping which is performed either by D/A conversion or by look-up table, depending on the mapping rule that is used.
 Then, the PAM resulted signal is band limited by an RRC-shaping filter and becomes the modulating signal of a DSB-SC modulation, i.e. it is multiplied to the channel carrier signal.
-Finally, an output BP filtering, with a passing band expressed by (2)

-is applied to remove any undesired spectral components outside the allowed frequency band.
-Figure 1 presents the block diagram of an ASK transmitter; the figure doesn't contain the output BPF.
+Finally, an output BP filtering, with a passing band expressed by (2) is applied to remove any undesired spectral components outside the allowed frequency band.
+Fig.1 shows the block diagram of an ASK transmitter; it doesn't contain the output BPF.